Daryan97/pluma/README.md

 4. Setup Supabase:

-    [ ] Setup coming soon.
+   - This section will be updated very soon.

-5. Start the development server:
+6. Start the development server:

     ```bash
     npm run dev
     ```

-6. Open your browser and navigate to `http://localhost:5137`.
+7. Open your browser and navigate to `http://localhost:5137`.

 ## Deployment